junxit/us-congress-bills-117/metadata.md

 - 2021-04-05 — Placed on the Union Calendar, Calendar No. 3.
 - 2021-04-05 — Reported (Amended) by the Committee on Education and Labor.
 H. Rept.
 117-14, Part I.
 - 2021-04-05 — Reported (Amended) by the Committee on Education and Labor.
 H. Rept.
 117-14, Part I.
+- 2021-04-13 — Rules Committee Resolution H. Res.
+303 Reported to House.
+Rule provides for consideration of H.R.
+7 and H.R.
+1195.
+Rule provides for one hour of general debate on H.R.
+7 and provides one motion to recommit.
+Rule also provides for one hour of general debate on H.R.
+1195 and provides one motion to recommit.
+- 2021-04-14 — Rule H. Res.
+303 passed House.
+- 2021-04-16 — Amendment (A003) offered by Mr. Keller. (consideration: CR H1867-1872; text: CR H1867-1870)
+- 2021-04-16 — Amendment agreed to by House: On agreeing to the Courtney amendments (A002) Agreed to by voice vote.
+- 2021-04-16 — Amendment failed by House: On agreeing to the Keller amendment (A003) Failed by the Yeas and Nays: 168 - 256 (Roll no. 117).
+- 2021-04-16 — Amendment in the nature of a substitute reported by the House Committee on Rules.
+- 2021-04-16 — Amendments en bloc (A002) offered by Mr. Courtney. (consideration: CR H1865-1867; text: CR H1865-1866)
+- 2021-04-16 — Considered under the provisions of rule H. Res.
+303. (consideration: CR H1849-1872; text: CR H1849-1852)
+- 2021-04-16 — DEBATE - Pursuant to the provisions of H. Res.
+303, the House proceeded with 10 minutes of debate on the Keller amendment No. 5.
+- 2021-04-16 — DEBATE - Pursuant to the provisions of H. Res.
+303, the House proceeded with 20 minutes of debate on the Courtney amendment en bloc No. 1.
+- 2021-04-16 — DEBATE - The House proceeded with one hour of debate on H.R.
+1195.
+- 2021-04-16 — House amendment agreed to: On agreeing to the Courtney amendments (A002) Agreed to by voice vote.
+- 2021-04-16 — House amendment agreed to: On agreeing to the Rules amendment (A001) Agreed to without objection.
+- 2021-04-16 — House amendment not agreed to: On agreeing to the Keller amendment (A003) Failed by the Yeas and Nays: 168 - 256 (Roll no. 117).
+- 2021-04-16 — House amendment offered
+- 2021-04-16 — House amendment offered
+- 2021-04-16 — House amendment offered
+- 2021-04-16 — House amendment offered/reported by: Amendment (A003) offered by Mr. Keller.
+- 2021-04-16 — House amendment offered/reported by: Amendments en bloc (A002) offered by Mr. Courtney.
+- 2021-04-16 — Motion to reconsider laid on the table Agreed to without objection.
+- 2021-04-16 — Motion to reconsider laid on the table.
+Agreed to without objection.
+- 2021-04-16 — Motion to reconsider laid on the table.
+Agreed to without objection.
+- 2021-04-16 — On agreeing to the Courtney amendments (A002) Agreed to by voice vote.
+- 2021-04-16 — On agreeing to the Keller amendment (A003) Failed by the Yeas and Nays: 168 - 256 (Roll no. 117).
+- 2021-04-16 — On agreeing to the Rules amendment (A001) Agreed to without objection.
+- 2021-04-16 — On passage Passed by the Yeas and Nays: 254 - 166 (Roll no. 118).
+- 2021-04-16 — Passed/agreed to in House: On passage Passed by the Yeas and Nays: 254 - 166 (Roll no. 118).
+- 2021-04-16 — Roll call votes on amendments in House
+- 2021-04-16 — Rule provides for consideration of H.R.
+7 and H.R.
+1195.
+Rule provides for one hour of general debate on H.R.
+7 and provides one motion to recommit.
+Rule also provides for one hour of general debate on H.R.
+1195 and provides one motion to recommit.
+- 2021-04-16 — The previous question was ordered on the amendment (A002) pursuant to the rule.
+- 2021-04-16 — The previous question was ordered on the amendment (A003) pursuant to the rule.
+- 2021-04-16 — The previous question was ordered pursuant to the rule.